-The Educator internet site launched today a new service for teachers.
-It can now provide a complete class analysis of pupils’ assessments.
+The Educator internet site launched today a new service for teachers where they can ask for custom dissertation writing service and get the best possible service.
+Also, It can now provide a complete class analysis of pupils’ assessments.
 The web site is already a popular destination for teachers, with about 1000 unique visitors each month, and this service adds to the existing education assessment, discussion and information services.

 Originally designed by some frustrated teachers to reduce the time they spend on paperwork, The Educator now provides services which allow the teacher to regain control over the time they spend on administration and plan their educational content supported by detailed analysis of their pupils.

 “Teachers are getting fed up with what they can get from the internet.
 Too much has been promised for too long.
 This site changes all that.”, says Jonathan Bishop, one of the editors.
 “Because the services have been born out of real educational experience, they can really make a difference to how teachers approach their planning.”

 For many teachers the internet is a unrewarding and frustrating resource.
 It demands both time and patience, and at best only provides raw information.
 But it’s also full of potentially unwanted material and endlessly full of useless information.
 The Educator changes all of that in two ways: it sorts information into the categories that mean something to teachers, and – more excitingly – provides some genuinely innovative interactive services.